 But according to Ar.
 Zainuddin interactive façades are a bit too gimmicky for the Indian market and are more relevant within internal spaces.
 The skyline needs to be more conducive for a range of interactive façades, these are relevant for cities of developed countries, he opines.

 The current philosophy is to design the building envelope with responsive, interactive systems, also often called “intelligent envelopes”, says Ar.
 Gupta.
 According to Ar.
 Gupta, building envelope systems should react sensibly to the changes in the exterior climate and adjust in solar gain, daylighting, heat loss, ventilation, and venting to the changing needs of the occupants and the building.
 The interactive façade concept is thus an effective starting point both to actively manage the changing `incident` climatic conditions and the occupant’s interior needs based on both changing tasks and variable preferences.
 This starts with better utilization of energy flows associated with daylighting and useful solar gain.
-It can also include wind and buoyancy-driven natural ventilation and building integrated photovoltaic systems, (BIPV).
+It can also include wind and buoyancy-driven natural ventilation and building-integrated photovoltaic systems, (BIPV).
 Inevitably, these new functions potentially add complexity and cost to the envelope, both in hardware and in “process”.
 These systems will be widely used if their overall lifecycle benefits, measurable and perceived, exceed their costs and potential liabilities.

 Ar.
 Parekh has no doubt that façade lighting adds glamour and beauty by highlighting the subtle features of the architecture, without impairing them.
 Recent advancements in façade lighting include the development of responsive external shading systems with built-in blinds and other powered solutions.
 The challenge for designers will be to be able to use these advancements without electricity.
 “Research on photochromic and thermochromic glass that naturally adapt to the environment has been ongoing, but I understand, it may not still be commercially viable”, says Ar.
 Parekh.
-According to Kumaran, color accents, dynamic lighting, and programmed lighting are becoming more popular now.
+According to Kumaran, colour accents, dynamic lighting, and programmed lighting are becoming more popular now.
 Ar.
 Patel says that architectural lighting solutions need to be planned to bring out the best in the building’s architectural details, making it stand out, expressive and communicative.

 Architectural lighting solutions need to be planned to bring out the best in the building’s architectural details, making it stand out, express, and communicate.
-In terms of what’s been around within the domain is an array of façade lighting solutions that include Led Floodlights, Pixel/ Point Lights, Interactive Video Sections, Underground LEDs, LED Linear Lights, LED Wall Washers and more.
+In terms of what’s been around within the domain is an array of façade lighting solutions that include LED floodlights, Pixel/ Point Lights, Interactive Video Sections, Underground LEDs, LED Linear Lights, LED Wall Washers and more.

 Ar.
-Gupta adds that intelligent lighting is also becoming increasingly necessary for providing aesthetically elegant façades, nocturnal landscapes as well as to be sensitive towards the creatures that are active at night, such as insects and migrating birds, and save resources.
+Gupta adds that intelligent lighting is also becoming increasingly necessary for providing aesthetically elegant façades, and nocturnal landscapes as well as to be sensitive towards the creatures that are active at night, such as insects and migrating birds, and save resources.
 Façade lighting, besides being used as a marketing factor via media screens, is also seeing a rise in monumental façade lighting with the use of textile-based building materials.

 Most of the current materials used for façades have certain wastage due to the difference in standard sizes of manufacturing and in the actual usages of the same.
-This wastage can range from 15 to 50 percent sometimes, observes Ar.
+This wastage can range from 15 to 50 per cent sometimes, observes Ar.
 Bhole.
 Various resin-based products will dominate the cladding technologies.
-Resin with clay, resin with stone particles, and the options are infinite.
+Resin with clay, and resin with stone particles, and the options are infinite.
 “If I have to say just one material, then glass-reinforced resin panels customized and manufactured to the final level of execution should be the next-gen material and self-cleaning façades is the need of the future”, says Ar.
 Bhole.

 Ar.
 Zainuddin and Ar.
 Krupa Zubin clearly sees the need for better efficiencies in glass with larger sizes and less tinted variety of glass to truly experience the natural quality of the light around.
 They also look forward to self-maintaining façade systems.

 Ar.
 Parekh is also eager to find self-cleaning claddings and finishes that can help improve notoriously challenging upkeep, protecting from dirt and smog.
 Self-cleaning technology is not only useful for the upkeep of large structures but can also be used for smaller buildings.
-This Nano technology is now used on claddings that are coated with a mixture of nanoparticles that allow the material to repel water, oil, and dirt.
+This Nanotechnology is now used on claddings that are coated with a mixture of nanoparticles that allow the material to repel water, oil, and dirt.
 Besides, the obvious advantage of recurring costs and water savings, the generally dilapidated appearance of our urban spaces will be a great benefit for such emerging technologies.